thefortunetella/Iris_Classification_NN/README.md

 ## Introduction

 The Iris dataset is a classic dataset in machine learning, consisting of 150 samples of iris flowers with four features each (sepal length, sepal width, petal length, petal width).
-The task is to classify each sample into one of three species: Iris-setosa, Iris-versicolor, and Iris-virginica.
+The task is to classify each sample into one of two species: Iris-setosa and Iris-versicolor
 ## Installation

 To set up the project, follow these steps: